America’s Innovation Engine Is Slowing

 Public-university budgets were devastated after the Great Recession depleted state coffers.
 According to the State Higher Education Executive Officers Association, state support for public universities was still $1,000 less per student in real dollars in 2018 than in 2008.
 The looming state budget cuts from the coronavirus recession will only make matters worse, and the many colleges and universities, public and private, that stayed afloat over the past decade by vigorously recruiting international students no longer have that option.
 Without further support, American colleges and universities face significant faculty and research budget cuts.
 The potential for disinvestment is greatest in the science and engineering departments, which rely most heavily on international students.

 These developments jeopardize the role that universities play in promoting innovation.
-They not only attract and train talented students, but they produce fundamental research that becomes the basis for future technological progress.
+They not only attract and train talented students; they also produce fundamental research that becomes the basis for future technological progress.
 They serve as focal points for commercialization through their individual patenting offices, and as collaborators for experimental product development with industry; they also help codify knowledge through journal publications.
 As even the richest universities cut costs and less wealthy ones ponder whether they can survive, the net effect will be less scientific research in a shrinking academic ecosystem.

 Governments in other countries understand the urgency of heading off such outcomes.
 The United Kingdom plans to provide emergency loans to its universities to cover 80 percent of their losses from the drop-off in international students, but the United States has made no such move.
 Indeed, by threatening student visas, immigration officials were poised to deepen schools’ financial woes.